Total Pageviews

 H) The area in the Tunisian Sahara was used for the movie set of Star Wars many times

-Present Day; now the fictional birth village of Luke Skywalker has some remnants left behind for all the film buffs to visit
+now the fictional birth village of Luke Skywalker has some remnants left behind for all the film buffs to visit

-As we head out from Marrakesh with my group, i find out they are all from France (which at one time ruled Morocco 1912-1955) so French has been kept within the culture & still being one of the languages spoken here
+As we head out from Marrakesh with my group, i find out they are all from France (which at one time ruled Morocco 1912-1955) so French has been kept within the culture and still being one of the languages spoken here

 My biggest concern was if i was hurting the camel as being a lover of all animals that would go against my principles